Early Coinbase backer Garry Tan is keeping the “vast majority” of his shares because of this deal – TechCrunch

 GT: It was 2012.
 I believe it would have been in April or May and then the batch started in June and I had just raised $7 million from Alex Bangash, who’s a great fund of funds operator.
 He does direct [investing] now, too.
 But he’d been trying to invest with Y Combinator for many years., and Jessica [Livingston] and Paul [Graham] said, ‘There’s probably not a way for you to do that.
 But here, you should meet Garry and Harj and Alexis, who are raising a very small $7 million fund.’
 And he ended up giving us $5 million of the $7 million and Coinbase was one of our very first checks; we wrote a $50,000 check [with a] $9 million pre-money cap.

-TC: Did that create any complications with Y Combinator, as Coinbase started to take off?
-Did Initalized up with a bigger stake in the company than Y Combinator?
+TC: Did that create any complications with Y Combinator as Coinbase started to take off?
+Did Initialized end up with a bigger stake in the company than Y Combinator?

 GT: I think YC still ended up getting more.
 The other thing that was true back then was it was commonplace for YC partners to invest in YC companies.
 And it is true that we were quite successful.
-And we were asked to stop doing that, we did.
+And we were asked to stop doing that, and we did.
 And that’s when I helped raise YC Continuity.
 And once that got up and running in 2015, that’s when I decided to spin out.

 I love YC.
 It was in super great shape.
 And it’s more fun to be a pirate than to join the Navy.
 So I jumped ship and worked on our third $125 million seed fund back in 2016.
 But [we’re] still close friends with all of our friends back at YC and I think super fondly of my time back there.